 A new study that has recently been published in the journal Behaviour and Information Technology shows that the snap decisions Internet users make about the quality of a web page have a lasting impact on their opinions.

 It is very important that your web pages look good and that they have a trustworthy design.

 You have 50 milliseconds

-As reported in the BBC News, The study was conducted by Dr. Gitte Lindgaard of Carleton University in Ottawa.
+As reported in the BBC News report on first impressions, The study was conducted by Dr. Gitte Lindgaard of Carleton University in Ottawa.
 Lindgaard and her colleagues showed volunteers briefest glimpses of web pages previously rated as being either easy on the eye or particularly jarring, and asked them to rate the websites on a sliding scale of visual appeal.